amosproj/amos2021ws05-fin-prod-port-quick-check/README.md

 <!-- LICENSE -->
 ## License

 Distributed under the MIT License.
+For further information please see the <a href="./LICENSE">LICENSE</a> file in the root directory.

 -----------------------------------------------------------------------